 Why is my lemon curd lumpy?

-Lemon curd may become lumpy because it hasn't been continously stirred or the eggs have cooked in the mixture.
+Lemon curd may become lumpy because it hasn't been continuously stirred or the eggs have cooked in the mixture.
 If there are only a few lumps in the curd, you can sieve them out.